 “The de-facto recognition of same-sex couples often proves inadequate for many of the critical administrative functions we need in out later years.

-“As a Liberal moderate Mr Wyatt could be encouraged to support a free vote on marriage equality if he has a better understanding of the difficulties and discrimination its absence creates,” he said.
+So long a Mr Wyatt has a better understanding of the difficulties and discrimination its absence creates,” he said.

-Aged care consumers and carers from LGBTI backgrounds, aged care providers and peak bodies can take part in the review by filling out an online survey.
+Aged care consumers and carers from LGBTI backgrounds, aged care providers and peak bodies can take part in an online survey.

 The surveys will close at 5pm on April 28 and take around 15 minutes to complete.

 Submission forms are open until 5pm on May 12.